the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 Kenji and Tania are directly supporting this project, including Binder+Azure, and that we will work with you on impact and dissemination globally!!!

-Also say - through Microsoft's collaboration with funding agencies globally, including UKRI, European Commissions, NSF and NIH
+Also say - through MIcrosoft's collaboration with funding agencies globally, including UKRI, European Commissions, NSF and NIH

 * **Jupyter and Microsoft Azure development communities.**
   The Turing Way has close connections with the Binder and Jupyter Book teams, both part of Project Jupyter, and the Azure development team through Turing Visiting Fellows Kenji Takeda and Tania Allard.